drduh/macOS-Security-and-Privacy-Guide/README.md

 Choose a VPN provider or self-hosted setup with a documented, modern protocol and well-audited clients.
 Avoid obsolete protocols such as [PPTP](https://en.wikipedia.org/wiki/Point-to-Point_Tunneling_Protocol#Security) in favor of [OpenVPN](https://en.wikipedia.org/wiki/OpenVPN) or [WireGuard](https://www.wireguard.com/) [on a Linux VM](https://github.com/mrash/Wireguard-macOS-LinuxVM) or via a set of [cross platform tools](https://www.wireguard.com/xplatform/).

-Some VPN clients may send traffic over the next available network interface when the connection is interrupted or disconnected.
+Some VPN clients may allow traffic to leave over another network interface if the VPN connection drops or is interrupted.
 See [scy/8122924](https://gist.github.com/scy/8122924) for an example on how to allow traffic only over VPN.

 See guides to set up an [IPsec](https://en.wikipedia.org/wiki/Ipsec) VPN on a virtual machine ([hwdsl2/setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn)) or a Docker container ([hwdsl2/docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server)).